DarryanM/SEM_Group4/use-cases/use-case-9.md

 ### Goal in Context

-As the *Data Analyst* we want to *produce a report on the All the cities in a region organised by largest to smallest population* to allow *easy access to this population information.*
+As a *Data Analyst* I want to *produce a report on the All the cities in a region organised by largest to smallest population* to allow *easy access to this population information.*

 ### Scope